flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 Carbon Dioxide (CO2) Emissions & Climate Change

 Carbon Dioxide, known chemically as CO2, is a greenhouse gas forming part of the atmosphere to help keep our planet warm by trapping the sun's heat.
 A cold planet will not be suitable for the kind of life we have now.
-But to much of this in our atmosphere can have the opposite effect, and as such rising temperatures are feared to bring changes in weather systems around the global, and hence climate change is one of the greatest challenges ever to face humankind.
+But too much of this in our atmosphere can have the opposite effect, and as such rising temperatures are feared to bring changes in weather systems around the global, and hence climate change is one of the greatest challenges ever to face humankind.

 Natural CO2 is mainly released by the decay of plants, volcanic eruptions and animal waste products.
 Once released in the air, the gas is removed from the atmosphere by plant photosynthesis and by the oceans' water.
 Gaia balances the production and conversion of this critical gas to regulate life on earth according to a cosmic clock.